chenyi-luo/chenyi-luo.github.io/index.md

 ## Selected Publications

 1. Ehlers, W., & Luo, C. (2017).
-A phase-field approach embedded in the theory of porous media for the description of dynamic hydraulic fracturing.
-Computer Methods in Applied Mechanics and Engineering, 315, 348-368.
+[A phase-field approach embedded in the theory of porous media for the description of dynamic hydraulic fracturing](https://www.sciencedirect.com/science/article/pii/S0045782516305461).
+Computer Methods in Applied Mechanics and Engineering, 315, 348-368. ([pdf](http://www.wangyongliang.net/files/2017,%20phase-field%20approach,%20hydraulic%20fracturing.pdf))
 2. Ehlers, W., & Luo, C. (2018).
-A phase-field approach embedded in the Theory of Porous Media for the description of dynamic hydraulic fracturing, Part II: The crack-opening indicator.
+[A phase-field approach embedded in the Theory of Porous Media for the description of dynamic hydraulic fracturing, Part II: The crack-opening indicator](https://www.sciencedirect.com/science/article/pii/S0045782518303372).
 Computer Methods in Applied Mechanics and Engineering, 341, 429-442.
 3. Luo, C., Chen, L., & Huang, Y. (2021).
-A phase-field crack model based on a directional strain decomposition and a stress-driven Crack-Opening Indicator.
-Computer Methods in Applied Mechanics and Engineering, 384, 113928.
+[A phase-field crack model based on a directional strain decomposition and a stress-driven Crack-Opening Indicator](https://doi.org/10.1016/j.cma.2021.113928).
+Computer Methods in Applied Mechanics and Engineering, 384, 113928.([pdf](https://www.researchgate.net/publication/352244130_A_phase-field_crack_model_based_on_a_directional_strain_decomposition_and_a_stress-driven_Crack-Opening_Indicator))